-Where to watch free movies online — the legal way
+Tired of Netflix?
+Here’s where to find free, legal movies online

 Crackle

-Crackle is owned by Sony, so it features a robust lineup of movies and TV shows in Flash format from Sony Pictures Entertainment.
+Crackle is owned by Sony, so it features a robust lineup of movies and TV shows from Sony Pictures Entertainment.
 In the collection of full-length movies, you’ll find a good number of blockbuster hits along with a generous smattering of obscure B-movies.
 There’s a diverse library of freebies, but rather than keeping movies on the site indefinitely, Crackle cycles through them, posting titles online for a limited period.
-Crackle is a great resource, although the constant interruptions from advertisers can get old pretty quickly.
+Crackle is a great resource, though the constant interruptions from advertisers can get old pretty quickly.

 YouTube

 This one is really a no-brainer.
-Everyone knows that YouTube is the biggest video-hosting service in town, after all, and you probably already use the site for silly cat videos and footage of people getting hit with exercise balls.
-But you might not know that YouTube has a sizable collection of feature-length movies as well.
-Granted, the majority of these are B-list novelties, but there are a few quality flicks hiding in there — you just have to do a bit of digging.
+Everyone knows YouTube is the biggest video-hosting service online, and you probably already use the site for silly cat videos and footage of people getting hit with exercise balls.
+But YouTube has a sizable collection of feature-length movies on its free tier as well.
+Granted, the majority of these are B-list novelties, but there are a few quality flicks hiding in there, and we’ve even dug up some of the best free movies on YouTube for you.

 In addition to the free, Google-curated movies, there are thousands of films on the site that won’t show up unless you search directly for them.
 If you’re looking for a particular flick, especially an older one, it’s worth performing a quick search on YouTube to see if someone has posted it.
 These aren’t always uploaded by the film’s rights holders, and many of them are divided into episodes and playlists, but as they say, beggars can’t be choosers.